rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 Using a D3D9 graphics mode obviously requires you to have DX9 installed and a DX9 compatible graphics card. sfall requires a recent DX9.0c update.
 (Specifically, the one that includes d3dx9_43.dll.)
 If you set the graphics mode to 4, 5, or 6 but don't have DX9.0c installed at all, Fallout will crash on startup.
 If you have a version of DX9.0c installed, but one which is older than the required one, Fallout will crash at the main menu.
 Please note that there have been several years worth of releases all labelled '9.0c', with little way of telling them apart aside from the release date.
 The versions of DirectX 10 and 11 included with Windows Vista and 7, as well as the versions of DirectX installed by games, do not always contain the most up to date DirectX 9 components, so even if you think you have DX9.0c already, run the web installer to check if you crash at the main menu.

-The current version of sfall only works on Windows XP Service Pack 3 or later, and requires a Pentium II or later processor.
+The current version of sfall only works on Windows XP Service Pack 3 or later, and requires a processor with SSE support (Pentium III or Athlon XP or later).
 Versions up to 3.8.x are available for Windows 2000, and Windows 9x is no longer supported.

 ******************
 ** Installation **
 ******************

-Extract 'ddraw.dll', 'ddraw.ini', 'sfall-mods.ini', 'sfall.dat', and 'data' folder to Fallout's base directory. (i.e. the one that contains fallout2.exe.)
+Extract 'ddraw.dll', 'ddraw.ini', 'sfall.dat', and the 'mods' folder to Fallout's base directory (i.e. the one that contains fallout2.exe).
+Also, remove gl_highlighting.int and gl_partycontrol.int from Fallout's data\scripts\ directory if you are updating from an older version.

 IMPORTANT NOTE:
-If you are using a mod that included sfall already (e.g. killap's unofficial patch or RP, etc.) then that mod has probably included a custom modified ddraw.ini.
+If you are using a mod that already included sfall (e.g. killap's Unofficial Patch or Restoration Project), then that mod has probably included a custom modified ddraw.ini.
 In that case, overwriting it with sfall's vanilla ddraw.ini will be likely break your game.
 Instead, only overwrite ddraw.dll, and keep the mod's existing copy of ddraw.ini.
 (Or, if you know what you're doing, you can merge them together by hand.)

 The folder 'translations' contains translations of some of the strings that sfall displays in the game.
-To use a translation, copy this folder to Fallout's base directory too, and then in ddraw.ini change the 'TranslationsINI' setting to '.\translations\<your language>.ini'
+To use a translation, copy this folder to Fallout's base directory too, and then in ddraw.ini change the 'TranslationsINI' setting to '.\translations\<your language>.ini'.

 ********************
 ** Uninstallation **
 ********************

-Delete ddraw.dll, ddraw.ini, sfall-mods.ini, and sfall.dat from your Fallout directory.
-Also, delete gl_highlighting.int and gl_partycontrol.int from Fallout's data\scripts\ directory.
+Delete ddraw.dll, ddraw.ini, and sfall.dat from your Fallout directory, and delete sfall-mods.ini from the mods folder.

 ***********
 ** Usage **